flavioaiello/corium/README.md

 ### PubSub Message Authentication

-All GossipSub messages are cryptographically signed to prevent spoofing and forgery:
+All PubSub messages are cryptographically signed to prevent spoofing and forgery:

 1. **Signature creation**: Publishers sign `topic || seqno || data` with their Ed25519 private key
 2. **Signature verification**: Every node verifies the signature before accepting or forwarding messages